dmbarbour/glas/docs/GlasObject.md

 ### Small Arrays and Binaries

 We could encode length for small arrays or binaries directly in the header, e.g. `0xA(len)` for arrays and `0xB(len)` for binaries of lengths 1 to 16.
 However, it isn't clear that this is worthwhile, especially for arrays.
+Perhaps instead use 0xA0-0xBF all for binaries.

 ### Inline Arrays

-An array variant where each element is inlined rather than a pointer.
-Can still use pointers with 0x88 header.
-Would trade compactness for reduced access overhead for small values.
+We could directly encode data within array slots of fixed sizes instead of offsets.
+Offsets would still be available via 0x88.
+The main advantage would be to eliminate the indirection overhead for arrays of smaller values.

 ### Log-Structured Merge Tree 'Updates'